groonga/groonga/doc/source/reference/commands/select.rst

 ``adjuster``
 """"""""""""

-It specifies one or more score adjust expressions.
+Specifies one or more score adjust expressions.
 You need to use ``adjuster`` with ``query`` or ``filter``. ``adjuster`` doesn't work with not searched request.